tomtom828/hello-unix/README.md

 2. Copy the command on their website into Terminal and run it
 3. Press the Enter key to confirm the download to the default folder
 4. Enter the `brew` command after the download to confirm it worked

+### Python
+Note that Python 2 is usually installed in Mac OS out of the box

+0. Open Terminal
+1. Check for Python version by typing `python`

+If you have Python 2, and want to keep it that way that's cool

+0. Note that you may also want to intall the pip package manager for Python 2 using `sudo easy_install pip`
+1. You can test if it installed and get the version with `pip -V`

+If you want Python 3, then you can install that and pip3 in one shot

+0. Assuming Homebrew is installed, enter `brew install python3` to get Python 3
+1. You can test if Python 3 installed and get the version with `python3 -V`
+2. You can test if pip installed and get the version with `pip3 -V`

 ### MySQL